BozhidarAladzhov/BozhidarAladzhov/README.md

 <h1 align="center">Hi 👋, I'm Bozhidar Aladzhov</h1>
-<h2 align="center">A passionate backend java developer from Bulgaria.</h2>
+<h2 align="center">A passionate backend java developer.</h2>

 - 🎓 ***Junior Java Backend Developer***

 - 💡 **I graduated with a bachelor's degree and a master's degree in the field of international economic relations and business management.
 Computer technologies has always been my passion and I set out to combine the two areas in which I am good.
 I have above 10 years experience in freight forwarding narrowly specialized in international car shipping from USA and Canada.
-I found in programming the happiness of creating something useful for yourself and others.**
+In the process of working in transport and logistics, I discovered many gaps and problems that could be resolved and optimized, and consequently the time for completing a given task could be drastically reduced.
+This motivated me to start learning software development and the idea of creating something useful, for that my current projects are precisely related to transport and logistics.**

 <h3 align="left">📦 Projects:</h3>
 <p align="left">✅Vehicle transport calculator - SoftUni graduating project. <a href="https://github.com/BozhidarAladzhov/Vehicle-transport-calculator" target="_blank" rel="noreferrer"> <img src="https://skillicons.dev/icons?i=git" alt="git" width="30" height="30"/></a>